| | |

 • Add about 1/3 of the dry mixture and half of the buttermilk; beat on low speed until combined.
 Repeat with another 1/3 of the dry mixture and the remaining buttermilk, then add the remaining dry mixture and beat just until blended.

-• Spoon the batter into the prepared Bundt cake pan.
+• Spoon the batter into the prepared cake pan.
 Bake in the preheated oven for 55 to 65 minutes, until a skewer inserted into the center of the cake comes out clean.

 Kentucky butter cake batter in the bundt pan.